itestra-Passau/SoftwareAnalysisChallenge/README.md

 ```

 ### 2. Analyze the project dependencies
 To better understand how the given projects are dependent on each other our tool should be able to detect, if a file/class is dependent on other files/classes.
-The goal is to be able to tell if a file is dependent on a file from another project either directly or indirectly through local dependencies.
+The goal is to be able to tell if a file is dependent on a file from another project either directly or indirectly through relevant dependencies (dependecies to one of the three example projects).

 This means that if `A/file1.java` is dependent on `A/file2.java` which is dependent on `B/file3.java`, both `A/file1.java` and `A/file2.java` are dependent on project `B`.